TechnicalPursuit/TIBET/README.md

 on networks, servers, or anything else the user may not have access to when they need your application, reducing downtime.

-TIBET works with any HTTP or WebDAV-compatible server while providing a foundation that lets you minimize load on your servers and networks, improving scalability and efficiency.
+TIBET works with any HTTP-accessible server while providing a foundation that lets you minimize load on your servers and networks, improving scalability and efficiency.

 ### TIBET is zero-reload.
 The entire TIBET platform is engineered to eliminate reload cycles.
 With